What we repeat, we remember. We all tell stores. Our lives speak.

 I’m not saying we shouldn’t talk about our emotions with a trusted loved one, a close friend, a counselor, or write out our frustrations, so we can process what we’re going through.
 And talk to God, asking Him to help us work through, forgive, surrender, and move on.
 It’s a process.

-None of these things are wrong, and they can often help us take a huge step in the right direction.
+None of these things are wrong, and they can often help us take a huge step in the right direction so we tell ourselves the right stories.
 However, if we’re keeping track to just keep track, so we can remember the wrongs and never forget, that’s when it’s dangerous.

 Our intentions can take the therapeutic act of processing life through writing or sharing and turn it into a way of holding on to things we were never meant to hold.
 First Corinthians 13:4-7 talks all about what love is.
 “It is not irritable, and it keeps no record of being wronged” (1st Cor.
 13:5).